mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 ## Failed attempt #3: NixOS on the Raspberry Pi 4 (again)

-Now that I had a working NixOS machine, I could try building the microSD image from that system.
+Now that I had a working NixOS machine, I wanted to give the Raspberry Pi another shot.
+The blocker before was not having a Nix environment from which to prepare the microSD image, but now I had one.

 I followed the [nix.dev tutorial](https://nix.dev/tutorials/nixos/build-and-deploy/installing-nixos-on-a-raspberry-pi), which brought me farther than my first attempt, but I still couldn't boot.
 The Pi would just reach a stage of showing a multicolored screen and then hang: